cihantuncer/CachePool.js/README.md

    someProp:"Some Content"
 }

-// We have created cache pool that contains 100 clones of myObject. const myCachePool = new CachePool(myObject,100);
+// We are creating cache pool that contains 100 clones of myObject. const myCachePool = new CachePool(myObject,100);

 // We are getting 1 cached clone of myObject from myCachePool.